67 Designs Embodies American Ingenuity as the originators of high-quality mounting solutions from locally sourced materials partners

 GS: I want the products and our old-school Golden Rule approach to service to set us apart.
 Doing this interview is a contradiction to all that I believe about staying “in the wings.”
 However, I am doing this to say a big thank you to our amazing clients for embracing us and putting our creations to such good use around the world.
 It is truly a privilege for our team to serve the overlanding community with our device-mounting solutions.

-Editor Note: OutdoorX4 Magazine has been using 67 Designs products for nearly one year now and their craftsmanship, intelligent design, versatility, and focus on American-made quality has absolutely won us over as a company whose products we highly recommend.
+Editor Note: OutdoorX4 Magazine has been using 67 Designs products for years and their craftsmanship, intelligent design, versatility, and focus on American-made quality has absolutely won us over as a company whose products we highly recommend.
 To learn more or to purchase one of the myriad mounting solutions 67 Designs offers, please visit www.67d.com.

 OutdoorX4 Magazine’s Around the Campfire is an ongoing series highlighting individuals and organizations whose stories positively impact the vehicle-based and outdoor communities.